 Where a person identified due to a reduction or cessation of Student Support Funding or comparable funding is in their first 7 years of employment, they will receive not less than 12 weeks written notice of termination and be entitled to redeployment for the duration of the notice period.
 Where the person identified has more than 7 years of service, the person will be identified as excess and subject to the procedures set out in this guide.

-The should be used to notify the Department of the name of any employee identified as excess.
+The Identification of Excess Employee Form should be used to notify the Department of the name of any employee identified as excess.
 This form is also to be used to confirm that any person identified in respect to a reduction or cessation of Student Support Funding or comparable funding who is in the first 7 years of employment, has been provided with at least 12 weeks written notice of termination.
 Where there is no sub-branch at the school the Department will notify the appropriate union(s) on behalf of the principal.

 Once an employee has been identified, the principal should encourage the employee to enter a resume on Recruitment Online and set up the Job Search Agent facility to assist the employee to identify suitable advertised vacancies to maximise opportunities for redeployment.